 The Feast Bakery is not a new name in Jaipur.
 Started by Pallavi Daga a few years ago as a home baker in Jaipur, she has carved out a niche among the who’s who of Jaipur out of her passion & love for the food.
 She is well-known for designer cakes in Jaipur.
 Pallavi Daga has three outlets in Jaipur.
 The Feast Bakery Cafe, a bakery cum cafe at Malviya Nagar, Jaipur is her new venture.
 She also runs cookery classes in Jaipur specializing in the bakery.

-The interiors of The Feast Cafe gives you that familiar casual neighborhood eatery feel; you won’t get intimidated by the glitzy lights or some offbeat interiors which is common in Jaipur!
+The interiors of The Feast Cafe give you that familiar casual neighborhood eatery feel; you won’t get intimidated by the glitzy lights or some offbeat interiors which is common in Jaipur!

 For seating, you can choose either of the three options.

 “The outdoor” option